annashipman/annashipman.github.io/_posts/2018-08-03-switching-spa-to-https.md

 ![Cloudflare warning](/img/cloudflare_warning.png)

-I needed to finish getting the 2018 site out, and didn't time to investigate and fix (often the way on side projects when the next priority should be going to bed).
+I needed to finish getting the 2018 site out, and didn't have time to investigate and fix (often the way on side projects when the next priority should be going to bed).
 In order to move foward, I had to switch off HTTP entirely, which would have been an embarrassing full climbdown if anyone paid attention to the site outside of the conference season.

 I couldn't remove the CMS immediately, as I was in the middle of an [epic of removing MediaWiki from the site](/jfdi/removing-mediawiki-site-changes.html).
 While I was writing up that epic, I realised that the session and user pages on the 2017 site didn't have CSS because I'd optimistically updated the links to point to HTTPS.
 So I then had to [find and replace all those links](https://github.com/spaconference/previous-spa-sites/commit/33c5f1a6).